alkn87/mt-project/apps/web/README.md

 If you're seeing this, you've probably already done this step.
 Congrats!

+Run the following init commands only when creating a new svelte frontend (not necessary with this repo).

 ```bash
 # create a new project in the current directory
 npm init svelte